Multiple Dedekind Zeta Functions: Multiple Dedekind zeta functions

 This definition combines both double zeta function and multiple Dedekind zeta values with double iteration.
-More generally, we can interpolate all multiple Dedekind zeta values into multiple Dedekind zeta functions so that multiple zeta functions are particular cases. \begin{definition} (Multiple Dedekind zeta functions) Let $n=[K;\Q]$ be the degree of the number field.
-Let $C_1,\dots,C_m$ be $m$ unimodular simple cones in ${\cal{O}}_K$.
-Let $u_i^j\in(0,\infty)$ for $i=1,\dots,n$ and $j=1,\dots,m$.
-We define multiple Dedekind zeta functions by the integral
+More generally, we can interpolate all multiple Dedekind zeta values into multiple Dedekind zeta functions so that multiple zeta functions are particular cases.
+Again, we define $u_{i,j}^{s_{i,j}}$ by